Constitution of the Pharmacy Technician Educators Council

 The director of member services maintains the membership records of the COUNCIL.
 This role also assists the secretary in the release and publication of pertinent information concerning the COUNCIL.
 This role shall carry out other duties as assigned by the president.

 The events coordinator shall chair the events committee, which oversees the planning and scheduling of professional development related events.
 This role shall carry out other duties as assigned by the president.

 Ex-officio members of the BOARD may be appointed by the president with approval of the majority of the BOARD.

 Article I – Purpose

 The Executive Director is accountable to the Board of Directors for 1) the achievement of the Board’s priorities for the COUNCIL and 2) to run the day-to-day business of the COUNCIL.
-The Executive director shall be the COUNCIL’s highest ranking non-volunteer and shall be directly responsible to the Board for executing the duties and responsibilities of the position in a manner which promotes the COUNCIL’s policies, goals and objective as established by the Board.
+The Executive director shall be the COUNCIL’s highest ranking volunteer member and shall be directly responsible to the Board for executing the duties and responsibilities of the position in a manner which promotes the COUNCIL’s policies, goals, and objectives as established by the Board.

 Article II – Dimensions

 The Executive Director shall have authority and responsibility for the management of the COUNCIL’s assets, books, records, and accounts; the implementation of the COUNCIL’s policies; and the administration of the COUNCIL’s programs, services, and activities.
 The Executive Director is a non-voting member of the Board, except to break a tie vote of the Board.
 The Executive Director shall have the same rights to notice of and to attend meetings of the Board and other subcommittees of the COUNCIL.

 The Executive Director shall: